fergalcob/gamesdirect/README.md

 The project was developed using an Agile methodology with a number of Epics in place and the User Stories arising from them.
 These User Stories and Epics were kept track of in the Github Project Board found [here](https://github.com/users/fergalcob/projects/1/).
 The following User Stories and Epics were expanded upon within the project board to encompass the tasks that would need to take place to accomplish them:

-#### Initial Set Up And MVP
+#### Initial Project Creation

 * As a developer I need to be able to set up and create a new Django app before continuing
 * As a developer I need to have a Minimum Viable Product to continue development
-* As a developer I want to be able to store user and game data in order to be able to provide a useful site
+* As a developer I need to be able to set up and create a new Django app before continuing

-#### Base Functionality
+#### User Management

-* As a developer I want to be able to provide user's with a home page to act as a landing page for the site
+* As a user I want to be able to create an account via the site
-* As a developer I want to be able to search for games easily and get the correct results
+* As a user I want to be able to log in to the website
+* As a user I want my email address to be verifiable for additional security
+* As a user I want to be able to reset/change my password
+* As a user I want to be able to change my email address if necessary

-#### User Access
+#### Project Data

+* As a developer I want to have specific models in place to hold data for use in project
+* As a developer I want to have a dataset for use by users to the site
+* As a user I want to be able to find games released on a specific platform
-* As a user I want to be able to register an account for the site to post content
+* As a user I want to be able to search for specific products on the site
-* As a user I want to be able to sign in after registering an account
+* As a user I want to be able to search and filter within the products displayed
-* As a user I would like to be able to sign out of my account once I have signed in
+* As a user I want to be able to view additional information regarding specific products

+#### Wishlists

-* As the developer I want the site to acknowledge that the user has logged in successfully
+* As a developer I need to be able to store user wishlists for future visibility

-#### User Profile Functionality
+* As a user I want to be able to view my wishlist at any time

-* As a user I would like to be able to change my password
+* As a user I want to be able to add items to my wishlist when browsing the site
-* As a user I would like to be able to update my profile details
+* As a user I want to be able to remove items from my wishlist when browsing the site

+#### Newsletter Subscriptions

+* As a developer I need to set up a Mailchimp account for Marketing API functionality to be used
-* As a user I would like to be able to set a profile picture
+* As a user I want to be able to sign up for a newsletter through the site

-#### User Content
+#### Cart Functionality

+* As a developer I need to be able to store the items that are added to a users cart
-* As a user I would like to be able to add reviews and comments about games I've played
+* As a user I want to be able to add items to my cart when browsing the site
-* As a user I would like to be able to keep a collection of my games
+* As a user I want to be able to update the quantity of items for a specific product in my cart
-* As a user I would like to be able to create collections to share with others
+* As a user I want to be able to remove items from my cart directly

-#### Content Sections
+#### Checkout Functionality

+* As a developer I want to have a payment processor in place to handle checkout
-* I want to be able to find other games within the same genre
+* As a user I want to be able to pay for items added to my cart
-* I want to be able to find other games made by the same company
+* As a user I want to be able to know the status of the payment made via Stripe
+* As a user I want to be notified of my payment status via email if there are any delays in the payment flow

 #### Site Responsiveness